 End notes

 In this post we used a Linear Regression model and trained on the housing price data.
 The feature is area of the house while the label is price of the house.
 We evaluated the model on the basis of RMSE and R Squared metrics.
-You can find the code and data on github.

 Happy Coding !!